mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

 # Vitura Senior .NET Assessment - Q1 2025

 ## Overview
-Build a single API endpoint that lists pharmacy orders with filtering, sorting, pagination, and one business rule.
-The solution should reflect standard ASP.NET Core practices with controllers, models, and DTOs.
+Build a single API endpoint that lists pharmacy orders with filtering, sorting, pagination and one business rule.
+The solution should reflect standard ASP.NET Core practices with controllers, models and DTOs.
 Use async throughout.
 Keep setup minimal and focus on senior-level judgement.

 Timebox: Aim for under three hours.
 Stop at three hours and note what remains.